rtmax0/ssl-daily-check/README.md

 - Provides command-line interface for managing domains
 - Designed to run as a cron job on Linux systems
 - Supports importing domains from a CSV file
+- Supports exporting domains to a CSV file

 ## Requirements